Marketing and sales experience are important factors for a sales promotion job where you'll run creative marketing campaigns

 Career prospects

-From the junior role as a sales promotion account executive, and with enough experience, you can progress through the roles of senior account executive, account manager and account director.
+Progression from this more junior position usually involves advancing through the roles of senior account executive, account manager and account director.

 An IPM qualification may help your chances of career development but your performance and success in the job are the main things that determine your promotion prospects.

 Promotional marketing is a fast-paced business and progression to more senior roles may be rapid.
-It's not unusual to reach account director level in less than ten years.
+It's not unusual to reach account director level within ten years.

 Further promotion beyond account director is possible.
 This could be to more senior strategic posts, such as group account director, or to board-level roles.
-However, opportunities at this level are limited and some account directors may move between agencies, either to experience bigger companies or to focus on different sectors.
+However, opportunities at this level are limited and you may need to move between agencies or to a bigger companies or different sectors to achieve the level of promotion you want.

-With substantial experience and a strong network of contacts you may consider setting up your own agency.
-It is also possible to move to a client-side role, where you would work directly for a company to increase their sales and promote their services, rather than being based in an agency working for different clients.
+With substantial experience and a strong network of contacts you could set up your own agency.
+It's also possible to move to a client-side role, where you would work directly for a company to increase their sales and promote their services, rather than being based in an agency working for different clients.

 How would you rate this page?